 Crystallization Communications should describe a coherent piece of work covering expression, purification and crystallization of a macromolecule, and the validation of crystal quality including a presentation of the diffraction data statistics.
 Authors should also take into account the evaluation criteria given at http://journals.iucr.org/f/services/crystallization/.
-If the structure of the macromolecule has been solved already, the PDB code and any publication references should be included in the paper.
+If the structure of the macromolecule has been solved already, the PDB code and any publication references should be included in the article.
+Templates are available for this type of article (see §13.1).